billyball1517/chrome-remote-desktop/README.md

 # Introduction

-The container uses the uses the lxde desktop, creates a dummy "user" account, and mounts the dummy user /home folder to the specified local user /home folder.
+The container creates a dummy "user" account, and mounts the dummy user /home folder to the specified local user /home folder.

-To run GUI apps through Chrome Remote Desktop, I recommend to use X11 forwarding once you are in the remote session.
-Simply execute `ssh -Y localuser@172.17.0.1` (replacing localuser with your specified user) to accomplish this.
-Obviously ssh needs to be running (with X11 forwarding enabled) on the host to accomplish this.
+The first part is configuring the container with correct permissions, the second part is setting up desktop forwarding.

-Perfect?
-No. Better than frigging around with port forwarding/tunnelling VNC over ssh?
-Yes.
+*NOTE: For this to work, the host must support ssh with X11 forwarding.
+Also, GNOME Desktop will not work.*

 # Steps